 CASA Court Appointed Special Advocates

-Court Appointed Special Advocates (CASA) is a national program founded in 1977 by Judge David Soukoup in Seattle, WA.
-Judge Soukoup conceived the idea of using trained community volunteers to speak for the best interests of abused and neglected children in court.
-This pilot program was so successful, judges across the country began utilizing volunteers to advocate for abused and neglected children in their courtroom.
+Court Appointed Special Advocates (CASA) is a national program founded in 1977 by Judge David Soukoup in Seattle, WA, who conceived the idea of using trained community volunteers to speak for the best interests of abused and neglected children in court.
 In 1990, Congress encouraged the expansion of CASA programs with passage of the Victims of Child Abuse Act.